Patstew123/twitter_analysis/README.md

 This is the code file for my dissertation focussed on understanding user perceptions and experiences of the Oxford Street Brand.

-We have provided all the relevant datasets in the file including the raw twitter data (data.csv), processed twitter data (processed_dataset.csv), all relevant lexicons and Belgravia data for comparison.
-Warning if file "Twitter Data Pull for Oxford Street.ipynb" is run then this will override the current Twitter data that has been pulled for the Oxford Street District.
+We have provided all the relevant code, all relevant lexicons and Belgravia data for comparison.
+However, the data for the Oxford Street needs to be generated using your own Twitter API key.

 To be run in this order: